s-t-u-t-i/port-opt-tool/README.md

 This tool combines real-time financial data from Yahoo Finance with quantitative techniques implemented using Python libraries like NumPy, SciPy, Pandas, and Plotly, all wrapped in an interactive Streamlit interface.

+## Project Purpose
+The purpose of this project is to help users better understand how portfolio construction works in practice.
+I wanted to build an interactive tool that allows someone to analyze a set of stocks, simulate possible portfolios, and compare different optimization strategies - like Monte Carlo simulations, minimum variance, sharpe ratio maximization, and even a custom portfolio with user - defined weights.

+The idea was to make portfolio theory tangible - by showing how changes in asset allocation affects risk, return and efficiency.
+It's meant purely for analysis and educational insights, not for real - world investment decisions.

 ## How to Install and Run the Project

 1. Clone the repository